In an afternoon/layover: Uber to Venice Beach or Manhattan Beach and enjoy the great weather!

 Skid Row: The nation’s largest homeless encampment- a full 40,000 homeless people live in the region centered around 6th and San Pedro Streets.
 Important to see, but make sure you DRIVE and DO NOT get out of the car unless you are with a volunteer group.
 Many of the people are mentally unstable or were just released from the nearby prison.

 Chinatown: LA’s Chinatown, unlike other cities is not authentic.
 Chinese people do not live here (they live in the suburban San Gabriel Valley)- most people you will see are actually Asians from other countries including Vietnam and the Philippines.
+Many of the buildings were built as movie sets.
 Not worth spending much time unless you’re going to a restaurant (there are really great options- few of them are Chinese)

 LAXC: a Costco-sized market in Chinatown that only serves Thai groceries.
 If you want to buy 100 large Buddha statues, this is the place